peblio/app/README.md

 ./add_credstash_secret.sh my.secret donttellanyone local
 ```

-When adding a new secret, always make sure to add a version for each environment: `local`, `staging`, and `production`.
+When adding a new secret, always make sure to add a version for each of the following environments: `local`, `test`, `staging`, and `production`.

 Once you've added a secret, make sure that you also update [server/run_with_credstash.sh](server/run_with_credstash.sh) to map that secret to an environment variable.